Skip to main content

 Code of Conduct

-1. Are employees who are designated to adhere to the written code of conduct allowed to accept contractor-sponsored meals?
+Are employees who are designated to adhere to the written code of conduct allowed to accept contractor-sponsored meals, gifts, and make requests for donations to fundraisers?

-Per 2 CFR, Section 200.318(c)(1), nonfederal entities are required to maintain written standards of conduct covering conflicts of interest and governing the actions of its employees engaged in the selection, award, and administration of contracts.
+Per 2 CFR, Section 200.318(c)(1), The recipient or subrecipient must maintain written standards of conduct covering conflicts of interest and governing the actions of its employees engaged in the selection, award, and administration of contracts.
+An employee, officer, and board member of the agency may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors.
+However, the agency may set standards for situations where financial interest is not substantial or a gift is an unsolicited item of nominal value.
 In California, the Political Reform Act (California GC, sections 87000 et. seq.), and California GC, sections 1090 et. seq., govern conflicts of interest.
 Additionally, local conflict of interest rules may also apply.
-Please consult with legal counsel to determine if your agency’s conflict of interest code allows employees to accept vendor/contractor-sponsored meals, and what limits apply to these meals.

 Agencies should consult with their legal counsel when they think an instance of unethical conduct occurs during a solicitation.